-The risks presented by these existing hazards are amplified by the warming of the climate "Climate system. change creates new risks and exacerbates existing vulnerabilities in communities United States. across the presenting growing challenges to human health and safety, quality of life, and the rate of growth." economic (Fourth National Climate Assessment)
+The risks presented by these existing hazards are amplified by the warming of the climate "Climate system. change creates new risks and exacerbates existing vulnerabilities in communities across the United States. presenting growing challenges to human health and safety, quality of life, and the rate of growth." economic (Fourth National Climate Assessment)